2027 수능특강 영독연 7강 변형문제

 Exercise 4 해양 플라스틱 오염

-To this end, laboratory experiments and observations are indeed fundamental to capture specific aspects of plastic and plastic-related pollution; yet this zoo of data is still insufficient to provide a holistic description of this ____ phenomenon.
+To this end, laboratory experiments and observations are indeed fundamental to capture specific aspects ____ plastic and plastic-related pollution; yet this zoo of data is still insufficient to provide a holistic description of this pervasive phenomenon.

-Quantitative methods can link and exploit our current understanding of the different processes and complex interaction characterizing marine plastic pollution to ultimately help to shed ____ light on aspects that are hard to investigate in the field.
+Quantitative methods can link and exploit our current understanding ____ the different processes and complex interaction characterizing marine plastic pollution to ultimately help to shed some light on aspects that are hard to investigate in the field.

 Exercise 5 디지털 형식이 불법 복제에 미치는 영향